Can You Pressure Wash Pool Filters? Safe Cleaning Guide

 - Final inspection: Check for any remaining debris or damage before reinstalling

-Sometimes pressure washing alone won't remove all contaminants, especially oils, sunscreen, and mineral buildup.
+Sometimes a hose rinse alone won't remove all contaminants, especially oils, sunscreen, and mineral buildup.
 In these cases, you'll need additional cleaning methods:

 Chemical Soaking

-- For oils and organics: Soak in a filter degreaser or TSP (trisodium phosphate) solution for 8-12 hours
+- For oils and organics: Soak in a filter degreaser solution for 8-12 hours

-- For mineral deposits: Use a muriatic acid solution (1 part acid to 10 parts water) for calcium buildup
+- For mineral deposits: Use a dilute muriatic acid solution (1 part acid to 20 parts water) for calcium buildup, and only after degreasing first - follow manufacturer specifications and use caution

 Safety Considerations